vlasiszacharis/vlasiszacharis/README.md

 I enjoy taking ownership, solving problems without a clear playbook, and building secure, maintainable, and efficient software.

+### 🔨 Currently

+Working at Circuland, building the AI infrastructure behind Digital Product Passports and developing software for managing and understanding product and building data.

 ### 🚀 What I Build

 * **Full-stack products** · Applications from database design and APIs to responsive React interfaces.